calrosdsa/frontend_ln/text.txt

-import axios from 'axios'
-import React, { Fragment, useEffect,useState } from 'react';
+import React, { Fragment, useEffect } from 'react';
 import Footer from '../layout/Footer';
 import { formatDistanceToNow } from 'date-fns'
 import moment from 'moment'